By Simon Buddle, Future Ready Homes.

 I think I might have missed the fanfare heralding the arrival of DALI 2.
 Or is it just that it has flown under the radar somewhat, like military HALO troops whose goal is to drop through the radar screen unnoticed, or, at worst just as a single blip on the screen?
 HALO is the acronym that describes High Altitude Low Opening free-fall military parachuting; throw yourself, head first, out of an aircraft (in an oxygen mask) and free fall until you are below the radar screen.
 The act of falling takes about 10 seconds for the person to reach terminal velocity, i.e. 120mph, so as you travel through the radar screen, which is rotating in its scanning plane, there is a strong chance that you’ll be missed.
 Then open the ‘chute, you’re in, and no one knows you’re there.
 Now back to DALI 2…

-The DALI trade mark has, since 1984, when DALI AG was founded by Philips, been freely available for use.
-However, 2017 saw the formation of a new organisation called the DiiA (Digital Illumination Interface Alliance).
-This now owns both trade marks, although anyone who has a DALI mark may continue to use it.
+The DALI logo has been in use since 1984, when DALI AG was founded by Philips.
+2017 saw the formation of a new organisation called the DiiA (Digital Illumination Interface Alliance) and this now owns both the DALI verison 1 and DALI 2 trade marks, which can only be used by DiiA members.
 So, what does DALI 2 bring to the table?

 Control, input devices and central brains